Symmetries as the guiding principle for flattening bands of Dirac fermions: Applications

 where $\h_i$ are the Pauli matrices acting on the layer indices.
 This symmetry can be combined with the exact symmetry $C_{2,x}$ to form an additional symmetry that preserves the Dirac cone (see Appendix \ref{app: MATBG} for a review of the symmetries of TBG).
 Thus, under the approximation of a small twist angle the operator $\mathcal{C}C_{2,x}$ maps $x\rightarrow -x$ and anticommutes with the Hamiltonian at low energies.
 Consequently, it commutes with $v_x$ and anticommutes with $v_y$.
 Choosing its representation to be $\sigma_x$, it fixes $f_2=0$.
 Consequently, the magnitude of the Dirac velocity is given by $\qty|f_1(\a)|$, which may be made zero when $f_1$ changes sign.

 This calculation leaves us with an important lesson: in TBG, both the exact and the approximate symmetries are necessary for the Dirac velocity to vanish at the magic angle.
 Indeed, by diagonalizing the Bistritzer-MacDonald (BM) Hamiltonian \cite{Bistritzer2011a}, we find that when one does not impose the approximate symmetry to be exact the Dirac velocity does not reach zero when $\q$ is varied.
 It instead has a minimum value of $\approx4\times10^{-4}\times v_0$ where $v_0$ is the Dirac velocity at zero coupling between the layers.
-The trajectories of $\r(v_x)$ as $\alpha$ is varied, with and without the approximate $\mathcal{C}C_{2,x}$ symmetry, are depicted schematically in Fig. \ref{fig:vx_trajectory}.
+The value of $v_D$ as the twist angle is varied, with and without the approximate $\mathcal{C}$ symmetry, is depicted in Fig. \ref{fig:tbg_velocity}.

+In magic-angle TBG the $\mathcal{C}$ symmetry is weakly broken by a symmetry-breaking term proportional to the small twist angle $\theta$.
+When the twist angle is not small, for example when the layers are slightly twisted away from an angle of commensuration \cite{scheer2022magic}, the symmetry-breaking term has a non-trivial dependence on the twist angle.
+In particular, it does not vanish at commensuration angles.
+In a recent work \cite{scheer2022magic}, the authors describe the case of twisted graphene bilayers when the layers are twisted slightly away from a commensurate twist angle.
+The Hamiltonian obtained is similar to the BM Hamiltonian, but the $\mathcal{C}$-symmetry is broken by a parameter that is independent of the deviation from the commensurate angle.
+As observed there, the Dirac velocity does not reach zero.
+Our analysis shows this to be a result of the breaking of $\mathcal{C}$ symmetry.